devbret/online-opsec/README.md

 Include the use of privacy enhancing technologies (PETs) in your total approach.

 #### Seven Threat Categories
-Let's now explore the seven different threat categories addressed by the LINDDUN model.
+Let's now explore the seven different threat categories addressed by the LINDDUN model, with help from the [LINDDUN](https://www.linddun.org/linddun) organization; as quoted below.

 ##### Linkability
+When an attacker can, "*...link two items of interest without knowing the identity of the data subject(s) involved.*"

 ##### Identifiability
+When an attacker can, "*...identify a data subject... ...through an item of interest.*"

 ##### Non-Repudiation
+When a, "*...data subject is unable to deny a claim[.]*"

 ##### Detectability
+When an attacker can, "*...distinguish whether an item of interest about a data subject exists or not[.]*"

 ##### Disclosure Of Information
+When an attacker can, "*...learn the content of an item of interest about a data subject.*"

 ##### Unawareness
+When a, "*...data subject is unaware of the collection, processing, storage, or sharing activities... ...of the data subject’s personal data.*"

 ##### Non-Compliance
+This is the, "*...processing, storage, or handling of personal data is not compliant with [standards.]*"

 #### Conclusion
 The LINDDUN threat model is simple and robust.
-It's also one of my favorite techniques for analyzing personal Online vulnerabilities.
+It's also one of my favorite techniques for analyzing personal Online vulnerabilities; primarily because it produces strong and distinct results.

 ### PASTA
 PASTA stands for Process For Attack Simulation And Threat Analysis.